Tim Murray (archaeologist): Early life and education

-Timothy Andrew Murray (born 12 February 1955) is an Australian archaeologist.
+Academic career

 He joined the Archaeology department of La Trobe University in 1986 as a lecturer.
-On the retirement of the foundation Chair Professor Jim Allen, Murray was appointed to the Chair of Archaeology in 1995.
-He has also taught at the University of New South Wales, the University of Sydney, Cambridge University, the University of Leiden (The Netherlands), the Université de Paris I (Panthéon-Sorbonne), the Ecole des hautes etudes en sciences sociales (Paris) and the Institute of Archaeology, University College London.
-He was elected a Fellow of the Society of Antiquaries of London in 2003 and Fellow of the Academy of the Humanities in Australia in the same year.
+On the retirement of the foundation Chair Professor Jim Allen, Murray was appointed to the Chair of Archaeology in 1995 which he held until 2014.
+From 2009-2014 he was Dean of the Faculty of Humanities at La Trobe, and in 2010 was appointed Charles La Trobe Professor of Archaeology.

+He has also taught at the University of New South Wales, the University of Sydney, Cambridge University, the University of Leiden (The Netherlands), the Université de Paris I (Panthéon-Sorbonne), the Ecole des hautes etudes en sciences sociales (Paris) and the Institute of Archaeology, University College London, and has twice been appointed as Director’s Scholar at the Getty Research Institute and the Getty Museum in Los Angeles, California.
+He was elected a Fellow of the Society of Antiquaries of London in 2003 and Fellow of the Australian Academy of the Humanities in the same year.

 Research projects

 His research interests include the history, philosophy and sociology of archaeology, theoretical archaeology (particularly issues of temporality), contact archaeology, the archaeology of the modern world, and heritage issues.
-He is an editor in chief of the Bulletin of the History of Archaeology.
+He was editor in chief of the Bulletin of the History of Archaeology.

 In Melbourne, he has played prominent roles in developing large scale historical archaeological excavations in urban contexts including the Casselden Place dig, and recent excavations at the Royal Exhibition Building.